superonesfazai/shane/README.md

 ## USAGE

-Sight operates with two kinds of objects: *streams* and *containers*.
+Shane operates with two kinds of objects: *streams* and *containers*.
 Streams are *separate* video/audio/subtitles files and containers contain a number of streams.

 ### Open a file